jananadiw/petCareApp/README.md

-# Pet Care Application
+## Pet Care Application

-## Remote application to communicate/serve food to a pet at home
+### Description
-This android application is for the users of 'Smart pet care system', built as a collage project.
+>This android application is a part of 'Smart pet care system', built as a collage project.
+This repo is for an android application to remotely monitor, serve food to a pet at home.

-## Build Environment
+#### Build Environment

-This system was implemented using raspberry-pi connected to a web-camera to monitor pets from a remote location, while being able to provide food to the pets when the owner not available.
-The pet owners can remotely watch the pets from this mobile application when the connected web-camera.
+>Mobile Application: A Raspberry Pi board connected to a web-camera to monitor pets from a remote location. </br>
+>Embedded Application: A load sensor detects the pet, activates the feeding system to deliver food.

-## Tech Stack
+#### Tech Stack

-Adroid SDK,
-Arduino Uno,
-Raspberry Pi 3,
+>Adroid SDK, Arduino Uno, Raspberry Pi 3, Motor
-Motor